 - Planting: Dig a hole twice the size of the root ball, ensuring it’s deep enough to accommodate the plant’s roots.
-Place the sea buckthorn in the hole, making sure the root collar is at the soil surface.
-Backfill the hole with the excavated soil, and gently firm it around the roots to eliminate air pockets.
+Place the sea buckthorn in the hole, ensuring the root collar is at the soil surface.
+Backfill the hole with the excavated soil and gently firm it around the roots to eliminate air pockets.

 - Watering: Water the newly planted sea buckthorn thoroughly, and continue to water regularly during the first year of growth.
-As the plant becomes established, you can reduce watering frequency, as sea buckthorn is relatively drought-tolerant.
+As the plant establishes, you can reduce watering frequency, as sea buckthorn is relatively drought-tolerant.

-- Fertilizing: Apply a balanced, slow-release fertilizer in the spring, following the manufacturer’s recommendations.
-Sea buckthorn doesn’t require heavy fertilization, but it will benefit from an annual application to support healthy growth and fruit production.
+- Fertilizing: Following the manufacturer’s recommendations, apply a balanced, slow-release fertilizer in the spring.
+Sea buckthorn doesn’t require heavy fertilization but will benefit from an annual application to support healthy growth and fruit production.